-Course Assignments/Requirements: Students are expected to read and access the required textbook chapters and current topics in order to learn the material.
+Course Assignments/Requirements: Students are expected to read and access the required textbook chapters and topics in order to learn the material.
 Provided supplemental materials should be reviewed.
 Learning is further facilitated and graded by utilization of the following methods:

-Discussion Boards: As this is an online course, we will utilize discussion boards to facilitate interaction among class members and will constitute the class participation portion of your grade.
+Discussion Boards: As this is an online course, we will utilize discussion boards to facilitate interaction among class members.
+This will constitute the class participation portion of your grade.
 In order to receive full credit, a student will be required with each discussion to respond adequately to the posted question/statement/activity and then comment thoughtfully on at least two (2) of their peers' responses.
 More detail available on the Discussion Board Grading Guide/Rubric.

-Reading Quizzes: Reading quizzes are based on the assigned readings and material for the module.
+Reading Quizzes: Reading quizzes are based on the assigned readings and other supplemental material for the module.
 Once the quiz is submitted, students will no longer be able to view quiz questions, only the corresponding grade.
 Any specific questions about the quiz will be directed to the professor via email.

-Quizzes are time limited.
+Quizzes are typically time limited.
 Students that step away from their computers or that lose connection access due to inactivity or time expiration will not be allowed to redo these items.
-It is the student's responsibility to assure that he/she has a working computer and sufficient internet access and time to complete the reading quiz in the allotted time.
+It is the student's responsibility to assure that he/she has a working computer and both sufficient internet access and time to complete the reading quiz in the allotted time.
 Only one attempt is allowed and the quiz submission will be automatic if time expires before the student submits the quiz.
+You are expected to review and understand the assigned material prior to beginning your quiz; the time allocated does not allow you to look up each answer.
 The quiz may include matching, true/false, short answer, multiple choice.

 Chapter Content Review: For Discussion questions will be completed for each chapter covered during this course.
 Each question must be answered thoughtfully to provide evidence of learning and understanding the material for that corresponding chapter.
-In addition, the page number(s) where the information was found must be provided with each answer.
+In addition, the page number(s) where the information was found in your required textbook must be provided with each answer.
 More detail and examples are provided in the "For Discussion" Questions Grading Guide/Rubric.

-Writing Assignment: Writing assignment formatting, content and grading guidelines are provided with each writing assignment.
+Writing Assignment: One or two writing assignments may be required for this course.

 Examinations- There are no examinations required for this course.